-B356 Motivation (3 Cr)
+B356 Motivation (3 cr.)
+P: 3 hours of psychology.
+Equiv. to IU P327 and PU 333.
+Fall, Spring, Summer.
 Study of motivational processes in human and animal behavior, how needs and incentives influence behavior, and how motives change and develop.

-B360 Child and Adolescent Psychology (3 Cr)

-Development of behavior in infancy, childhood and adolescence including sensory and motor development and processes such as learning, motivation, and socialization.
+B360 Child and Adolescent Psychology (3 cr.)
+P: PSY B310 or consent of instructor.
+Equiv. to IU P316 and PU 235.
+Fall, Spring, Summer.
+Development of behavior in infancy, childhood, and adolescence, including sensory and motor development and processes such as learning, motivation, and socialization.

-B362 Practicum in Child Psychology (3 Cr)
+B362 Practicum in Child Psychology (3 cr.)
 P: PSY B360.
 Fall, Spring.
 Experience in working with children in field settings.
 May be repeated once.

-B364 Introduction to Community Psychology (3 Cr)
+B364 Introduction to Community Psychology (3 cr.)
 Begins with historical and conceptual underpinnings, community mental health practices, and alternative conceptions of deviance.
 Models of social intervention, including rational planning, organizational development, alternative institutions, community organizing, and experimental reform are discussed in the context of public education, mental health, criminal justice, and urban housing.
 Also included are community research, evaluation, and training issues for the helping professions.

-B366 Introduction to Organizational Psychology in Business and Industry (3 Cr)
+B366 Introduction to Organizational Psychology in Business and Industry (3 cr.)
 The study of organizational psychology as applied to business and industry.
 Brief coverage of historical development of organizational theory through current theories.
 Theory weaknesses and strengths.
 Special problems for business and industry and the methodology for scientific research on these problems will be presented.
 Some areas or problems to be discussed are organizational structure and climate, leadership and management, communication, motivation, morale, and productivity.

-B368 Introduction to Personnel Psychology in Business and Industry (3 Cr)
+B368 Introduction to Personnel Psychology in Business and Industry (3 cr.)
 Psychological methods of assessment in personnel selection and placement, evaluation, and training.
 Methods and problems of psychological measurement, occupational analysis, human factors engineering, job evaluation, and wages and salary administration.

-B370 Social Psychology (3 Cr)
+B370 Social Psychology (3 cr.)
+P: 3 hours of psychology.
+Equiv. to IU P420 and PU 340.
+Fall, Spring, Summer.
 Study of the individual in social situations including socialization, social perception, social motivation, attitudes, social roles, and small group behavior.

-B372 Practicum in Industrial Psychology (3 Cr)
+B372 Practicum in Industrial Psychology (3 cr.)
 P: PSY B366, B368, B378 or equivalent.
 This course will provide students with work experience, one day per week, in local organizations.
-Practice will be obtained in using the applied skills of Industrial Psychology to solve actual organizational problems.
+Practice will be obtained in using the applied skills of industrial psychology to solve actual organizational problems.

-B374 Group Dynamics, Theory and Research (3 Cr)
+B374 Group Dynamics, Theory and Research (3 cr.)
 P: PSY B370.
 An intensive survey of research and theory on the behavior of small groups and the research methods by which groups are studied.

-B376 The Psychology of Women (3 Cr)
+B376 The Psychology of Women (3 cr.)
 P: 3 hours of psychology.
 Equiv. to IU P460.
 Fall, Spring.
 A survey of topics in psychology as related to the biological, social, and psychological development of women in modern society.

-B380 Abnormal Psychology (3 Cr)
+B380 Abnormal Psychology (3 cr.)
+P: 3 hours of psychology.
+Equiv. to IU P324 and PU 350.
+Fall, Spring, Summer.
 Various forms of mental disorders with emphasis on cause, development, treatment, prevention, and interpretation.

-B382 Practicum in Community Psychology (3 Cr)
+B382 Practicum in Community Psychology (3 cr.)
 P or C: PSY B364, B370 or B380 and consent of instructor.
 Fall, Spring.
 Experience in working with individuals who may have a wide range of psychological problems.
 Focus is upon both the individual and helping agency as factors in the community.

-B388 Human Sexuality (3 Cr)
+B388 Human Sexuality (3 cr.)
 P: One introductory course in psychology.
+Fall, Spring.
 A survey of human sexuality to increase knowledge and comfort regarding sexuality in a variety of aspects; i.e., sexual behavior and response, influences of culture and environmental factors, psychological issues, disability effects on sexuality, sexual research, anatomy and physiology.